When are the UK data releases and how could they affect GBP/USD?

 Market themes of the Day: UK manufacturing and US inflation set to headline

 UK: GDP likely to decline 0.2% in November - TDS

 About the UK Economic Data

 The Gross Domestic Product released by the Office for National Statistics (ONS) is a measure of the total value of all goods and services produced by the UK.
 The GDP is considered as a broad measure of the UK economic activity.
 Generally speaking, a rising trend has a positive effect on the GBP, while a falling trend is seen as negative (or bearish).

 The Manufacturing Production released by the Office for National Statistics (ONS) measures the manufacturing output.
 Manufacturing Production is significant as a short-term indicator of the strength of UK manufacturing activity that dominates a large part of total GDP.
 A high reading is seen as positive (or bullish) for the GBP, while a low reading is seen as negative (or bearish).

 The trade balance released by the Office for National Statistics (ONS) is a balance between exports and imports of goods.
-A positive value shows trade surplus, while a negative value shows trade deficit.
+A positive value shows trade surplus, while a negative value shows the trade deficit.
 It is an event that generates some volatility for the GBP.